gavlyukovskiy/spring-boot-data-source-decorator/README.md

 decorator.datasource.p6spy.logging=slf4j
 # Log file to use (only with logging=file)
 decorator.datasource.p6spy.log-file=spy.log
+# Custom log format, if specified com.p6spy.engine.spy.appender.CustomLineFormat will be used with this log format
+decorator.datasource.p6spy.log-format=
 ```

 Also you can configure P6Spy manually using one of available configuration methods.
 For more information please refer to the [P6Spy Configuration Guide](http://p6spy.readthedocs.io/en/latest/configandusage.html)